kyamagu/js-graph-annotator/README.md

  * `graph` - Graph structure to draw.
 It is an object with `nodes` and `edges` fields.
-Both are an array of objects, and `edges` must have a `index` field that has two index values pointing to `nodes`.
+Both are an array of objects, and `edges` must have a `index` field that has two index values pointing to node indices.
-             See below for the structure.
+             See below for an example.
  * `onchange` - Callback function when the graph is updated.
 The function takes two arguments: `function(annotator, current_node) {}`.
 The `annotator` is this annotator object, and `current_node` is the